transloadit/uppy/docs/companion.md

 takes one argument which is an object with the following properties:

-- `metadata` provided by the user for the file (will only be provided during the initial calls for each uploaded files, otherwise it will be `undefined`)
+- `metadata` provided by the user for the file (will only be provided during the initial calls for each uploaded files, otherwise it will be `undefined`).

 ##### `s3.region` `COMPANION_AWS_REGION`